 Commission for Point97, Ecotrust, & The Nature Conservancy profiling the people and places related to the Mid-Atlantic Ocean Data Portal, an online toolkit to consolidate data for visualizing ocean resources and human use.

-Commission for Rare.
-I traveled to Borneo to document the communities that live in and around the Lamandau River Wildlife Reserve producing a book and exhibition to help inform programs on to habitat restoration and orangutan reintroductions.
+Commission for Rare & Exhibition.
+I traveled to Borneo to document the communities in and around Lamandau River Wildlife Reserve producing a book and exhibition to help inform programs on habitat restoration and orangutan reintroductions.